The national park

 Unfortunately wildlife feeding by most guides seems to be a common practice in Bukit Lawang.
 Given that some orangutans are very familiar to humans, I found it possible to get much closer to the apes in Bukit Lawang.
 Getting such conditions in Ketambe or Kedah requires more luck.

 The population of “semi-wild” orangutans in Bukit Lawang shows clear signs of disturbance, including very unusual behaviour (such as mother-infant cannibalism) as well as a dramatically high rate of infant mortality.
 Please read this study for in-depth analysis.

 Additionaly, Sumatran orangutan are very seldomly spotted near the ground in the wild which is obviously not what’s happening in Bukit Lawang.

 I believe that a responsible traveller should make the extra effort to visit places where the apes are actually wild.
 Despite its status, the park is facing a significant number of threats.
-Better bring revenue to areas actually supporting wild animals which are the one that need to be preserved in priority.
+Better bring revenue to areas actually supporting wild animals which are the ones that need to be preserved in priority.